microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     CloseButtonClosesWindow
         A **Boolean** value that, when set to ``true``, will cause Office Online to close the browser window or tab when the user activates the close button.

+        If Office Online displays an error dialog when booting, dismissing the dialog is treated as a close button activation with respect to this setting.

     DisableBrowserCachingOfUserContent
         A **Boolean** value that, when set to ``true``, will cause Office Online to disable caching of file contents